nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

-# Part 5: Adding a Custom Application to the NMaaS Catalog
+# Part 5: Adding a Custom Application to the nmaas Catalog

-Any application that has an existing Helm chart can be added to the NMaaS catalog.
+Any application that has an existing Helm chart can be added to the nmaas catalog.
 In this example we will use the popular uptime monitoring application - [UptimeKuma](https://github.com/louislam/uptime-kuma).

-The agenda is to first create a regular Helm chart, without introducing any NMaaS dependencies, thus keeping it reusable across platforms.
-Then, we will add this Helm chart as a new application to the NMaaS catalog.
+The agenda is to first create a regular Helm chart, without introducing any nmaas dependencies, thus keeping it reusable across platforms.
+Then, we will add this Helm chart as a new application to the nmaas catalog.

 ## Creating a Helm Chart

-NMaaS does not mandate any requirements when creating Helm charts.
-If Helm best practices are followed, then there should not be any problem in integrating the application to the NMaaS catalog.
+nmaas does not mandate any requirements when creating Helm charts.
+If Helm best practices are followed, then there should not be any problem in integrating the application to the nmaas catalog.

 The boilerplate code for a new Helm chart can be generated using the helm create command: